5 bodies of victims were brought out on the second day

 Rescue a trapped survivor

 On the third day of participating in the CHCN in Myanmar, yesterday (April 2), the Vietnamese forces divided into three groups to search at Ottara Thiri Hospital.
 Previously, the rescue team of the Vietnam People's Army was provided with a detailed map of the hospital and locations where victims were suspected to be trapped by doctors; at the same time, it was said that there were likely 14-20 victims in the hospital.
-Police dogs and wall-penetrating radar effectively supported the rescue team.
+Sniffer dogs and wall-penetrating radar effectively supported the rescue team.

 Entering the 6th day since the disaster, the heat is still intense, nearly 40 degrees Celsius, the smell of death pervades the air, making it suffocating.
 While carrying out rescue work at Ottara Thiri Hospital in the capital Naypyidaw, the Vietnamese rescue team received information that an earthquake victim was still alive and trapped in the rubble.
 Immediately, the Vietnamese team sent a 6-member engineering team to the scene to coordinate with other rescue forces to find a way to approach and rescue the victim.